NPG-Media/ThreeJS-BasicTemplate/README.md

 - Push the commit as a subtree with the name "build" to avoid overriding the main
 - Github page will be updated automatically from this branch

+Git Commands:
-git add dist -f
+- git add dist -f
-git commit -m "Building dist to github page" git subtree push --prefix dist origin build
+- git commit -m "Building dist to github page"
+- git subtree push --prefix dist origin build